Looking to venture into the laser engraving and cutting business? You've come to the right place!

 8 Steps to Start a Laser Engraving Business

-For starting a small laser engraving business, the best options are diode laser and CO2 laser.
-For beginners, we recommend getting a diode laser machine.
-Then, with the growth of the business, you can also buy a high-power diode laser machine or a CO2 laser machine.
+For starting a small laser engraving business, we recommend a diode laser or CO2 laser machine.
+For beginners, a diode laser machine is a great option due to its affordability.
+As the business grows, you can upgrade to a high-power diode laser machine or a CO2 laser machine.

 As far as the cost of the machine is concerned, diode laser machines are the most affordable.
 They only cost about 1/4th of the CO2 laser machine.
 But they can engrave fewer materials than a CO2 laser machine.